praxisdigital/moodle-auth_saml2sso/README.md

 You are strongly encouraged to use a [SimpleSAMLphp session storage](https://simplesamlphp.org/docs/stable/simplesamlphp-maintenance#section_2) other than the default phpsession.

-There are a couple of related SAML plugins for Moodle.
-Below are the main diferences between this plugin, named as auth_saml2sso, and the others
+There are other SAML plugins for Moodle and the panorama could be confusing.
+Below are the main differences between this plugin, named internally as *auth_saml2sso*, and the others:

+* [official Shibboleth plugin](https://docs.moodle.org/35/en/Shibboleth) - Requires a system-level configuration, uses a long-running process, easily protects resource at Apache level, cannot exploit PHP skill, hard to configure for servers hosting multiple Moodle if requirements of each site are different.
-* [auth_saml](https://moodle.org/plugins/auth_saml) - There's no compatible version with Moodle 3.0+.
+* [SAML Authentication (auth_saml)](https://moodle.org/plugins/auth_saml) - There's no compatible version with Moodle 3.0+.
 The code is obsolete and the plugin go beyond the purpose of a authentication plugin, mixing auth and enrol rules.
-* [auth_saml2](https://moodle.org/plugins/auth_saml2) - It's a complete solution for those that don't have a working SP installation, but, because it generate its own SP, for every single instance of Moodle that you install, you must exchange the metadata with the owner of the IdP.
+* [SAML2 Single sign on (auth_saml2)](https://moodle.org/plugins/auth_saml2) - It's a complete solution for those that don't have a working SP installation, but, because it generate its own SP, for every single instance of Moodle that you install, you must exchange the metadata with the owner of the IdP.
 In a environment that there are more than one IdP, this is unpractical.
+* [OneLogin SAML SSO (onelogin_saml)](https://github.com/onelogin/moodle-saml) - Based on OneLogin libraries, features similar to auth_saml2

 The key for this plugin is that you can use your exists Service Provider (SP) without needed to exchange the metadata with the Identity Provider (IdP) for every new Moodle instances. _(for instances in the same host name)_